nityaay8/interview-questions/spring/FAQ.md

 |it does not support autowiring though to annotaions|it supports annotation based on configuration|

+### what is the use o Lazy annotation
+    A circular dependency occurs when a bean A depends on another bean B, and the bean B depends on bean A as well:

+    Bean A → Bean B → Bean A

 ### how do you create object using factroy patteren in sping